-If you didn’t use email marketing automation in 2019, do yourself a favor and listen to these email marketing statistics in 2020.
+If you didn’t use automation in 2022, do yourself a favor and listen to these email marketing automation statistics in 2023.
 Why?
 Because it will save you time, money, and, once again, convert more.

-- On average, 51% of companies are currently using automation.
+On average, 81% of companies use marketing automation.

 – saving time (30%)

 – lead generation (22%)